 None of the members of the compensation committee is currently, or has been at any time, one of our officers or employees.
-None of our executive officers currently serves, or has served during the last calendar year, as a member of the board of directors or compensation committee.
+None of our executive officers currently serves, or has served during the last calendar year, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of our board of directors or compensation committee.